jon-funk/ansible-labs/labs/lab0/README.md

 - A lot of work in operations goes into ensuring that changes are idempotent, as this makes them much more stable when working with a large inventory and orchestrating configuration changes at-scale.
 Ansible takes care of this work for you by providing you with a huge list of modules that are already idempotent.

+# That's it for lab 0!
+This lab was purely a preamble on Ansible

 ## Closing notes
 - Here's an excellent book on Ansible and DevOps https://leanpub.com/ansible-for-devops